TessHuelskamp/riddler-538/senate-palindrome/readme.md

   up the quorum/vote abstention rules).
 * Any number of senators can vote for or against a bill (this means that votes like `0-90` are palindromes).
+* I don't count the leading 0 in numbers less than 10; e.g., the vote is `90-9` not `90-09`.
+I don't think this makes a difference in the total number of palindromes though.

 # Solution